arnaudin/personal-homepage-v2-material/_posts/2015-01-10-autodesk-cfd.markdown

 ##### UI and Interaction Design

-I started low fidelity, exploring broad concepts.
+**Start low fidelity, explore broad concepts within the constraints** {: .mdl-color-text--grey-600}

-**Sketches of different ribbon alternatives**
-{: .mdl-color-text--grey-600}

 ![Sketching UI Concepts]({{ site.url }}/img/post-cfd-ribbon-sketch.jpg)
 {: .post-fullwidth-image}

-Based on card sorting and stakeholder reviews, I began wireframing the more promising patterns.
-These were reviewed with internal experts.
+Based on card sorting and stakeholder reviews, refining the more promising designs and validating with internal experts...

 **Wireframes and Information Architecture**
 {: .mdl-color-text--grey-600}